visit/citybreak-online-doc/_includes/template.md

 When using custom fonts in the header/footer template, access must be granted for your Citybreak online sub-domain.
 This applies to both 3rd party services such as Typekit, as well as hosted fonts declared via @font-face CSS rules.

 ### BodyCssClasses
 Citybreak online inserts some CSS classes into the class attribute of the Body element based on what section of Citybreak online is active.
 This enables you to do special styling based on the currently active section, and these values are also accessible from javascript.
-It also inserts the currently active language.
+It also inserts the currently active language, and whether the user is logged in.
 The body tag always has a class of cb_citybreak_body when Citybreak online is active.

 **Language**
 The currenly active language is inserted prepended by cb_lang_ , e.g cb_lang_sv or cb_lang_en

+**Logged in**
+If the user is logged in, `cb-logged-in` is inserted.

 **Section**
 The currently active section is indicate with a cb_ prefix followed by the name of the section.
 The following values are used: